ansible-collections/community.vmware/docs/community.vmware.vmware_host_iscsi_info_module.rst

 Synopsis
 --------
-- This module can be used to gather information about an ESXi host's DNS configuration information when ESXi hostname or Cluster name is given.
+- This module can be used to gather information about the iSCSI configuration of the ESXi host.
-- All parameters and VMware object names are case sensitive.